cloudinary/cloudinary_php/README.md

 ## CakePHP ##
 Special support to the cake PHP is included.
-You can access the code, installation and usage information [in the `cake_plugin/CloudinaryCake/README.md` file](https://github.com/cloudinary/cloudinary_php/tree/master/cake_plugin/CloudinaryCake)
+You can access the code, installation and usage information [in the `cloudinary_cake_php` repository](https://github.com/cloudinary/cloudinary_cake_php).

 ## Setup ######################################################################